-If you aren’t familiar, PR 20/20's Marketing Score is a free online assessment and strategy tool.
+If you aren’t familiar, Ready North's Marketing Score is a free online assessment and strategy tool.
 It is intended to help you think critically about your marketing program, and walks you through the factors that impact marketing performance.

 Related read: What’s Your New and Improved Marketing Score?

 Whether you’re evaluating your performance from the first half of the year, starting to think about next year, or you just need a gut check, Marketing Score is a proven starting point.
 In fact, more than 5,000 individuals have signed up for the tool over the past seven years.

 Before taking the assessment, read through the following key questions that will not only provide insight into the assessment but help you to uncover valuable context and insights to improve strategic planning for your marketing program.